dhtml/phpsocket.io/README.md

 The server is meant to be running continuously so that it waits for connection, if you close the server, then the functionality will stop.

-After you have successfully started the server, you can run the client from the browser client/index.html
+After you have successfully started the server, you can run the client from the browser examples/basic/index.html or examples/advanced/index.html

 ```

-<<<<<<< HEAD
+### Author

+**Anthony Ogundipe** a.k.a dhtml

+Special thanks to <a href="https://www.facebook.com/wasconet">Adewale Wilson</a> (wasconet) for his contributions to this library.

 ## Community
 You can chat with us on facebook http://facebook.com/dhtml5